 Lower ranked schools typically offer greater access to a wider range of students.
-Higher-ranked schools, on the other hand, often limit access to students (by being more selective in who they admit), this may make it easier for the more selective programs to achieve higher marks in ranking metrics such as graduation rates, retention rates, and GPAs.
+Higher-ranked graduate institutions, on the other hand, often limit access to students (by being more selective in who they admit), this may make it easier for the more selective programs to achieve higher marks in ranking metrics such as graduation rates, retention rates, and GPAs.
 By allowing greater access to students, however, and accepting even those students who don’t perform as well academically, less selective schools may be at a greater risk of housing a student population that have lower overall GPAs, graduation rates, and retention rates, and therefore, those programs are likely to be awarded lower scores on traditional ranking scales.
 Ultimately, lower-ranked schools often miss the mark in prescribed “areas of excellence” because they allow more people from a diverse range of educational and social backgrounds into their programs.

 Additionally, many of the lower-ranked colleges have lower tuition rates, enabling a broader range of students to afford college tuition.
 This is great in terms of providing access, but many students who can’t afford the higher tuition rates of more expensive schools also may not have had access to the same high quality primary education as their wealthier counterparts.
 This means that many students in lower-ranked but affordable schools may not have the basic education that might help them perform as well academically, contributing to the school’s lower GPAs, graduation rates (keeping in mind that many students in less expensive schools are non-traditional students who work full-time and might not graduate “on time”), and retention rates.
 In the end, many students at lower-ranked schools may be students who haven’t enjoyed the same academic advantages as other students and also juggle work, family life, and other responsibilities with academic responsibilities.